RaviTambade/SDM/softwaretesting.md

 * Test metrics

 ## Test Plan
-* A Test Plan is a detailed document that describes the test strategy, objectives, schedule, estimation, deliverables, and resources required to perform testing for a software product.
-* Test Plan helps us determine the effort needed to validate the quality of the application under test.
-* The test plan serves as a blueprint to conduct software testing activities as a defined process, which is minutely monitored and controlled by the test manager.
+A Test Plan is a detailed document that describes the test strategy, objectives, schedule, estimation, deliverables, and resources required to perform testing for a software product.
+Test Plan helps us determine the effort needed to validate the quality of the application under test.
+The test plan serves as a blueprint to conduct software testing activities as a defined process, which is minutely monitored and controlled by the test manager.

-<p>Follow the seven steps below to create a test plan as per IEEE 829</p>
+Follow the seven steps below to create a test plan as per IEEE 829
-* 1.Analyze the product
+1. Analyze the product
-* 2.Design the Test Strategy
+2. Design the Test Strategy
-* 3.Define the Test Objectives
+3. Define the Test Objectives
-* 4.Define Test Criteria
+4. Define Test Criteria
-* 5.Resource Planning
+5. Resource Planning
-* 6.Plan Test Environment
+6. Plan Test Environment
-* 7.Schedule & Estimation
+7. Schedule & Estimation
-* 8.Determine Test Deliverables
+8. Determine Test Deliverables

 ### Test Plan Template